-Guidance: The following information shall be included in these records: date, time, attendees, trainer, and content material used during training.
-This indicator is not applicable to smallholders.
-Records are to be considered proportional to the time the facility holds its ProTerra Insecta certification up to its fifth year certified.
+Guidance: These records shall include the following information: date, time, attendees, trainer, and content material used during training.
+Records are to be considered proportional to the time the facility holds its ProTerra Insecta certification up to the fifth year of certification.

-2.8 Salaries, payments and benefits
+Salaries, payments and benefits

-2.8.1 Levels I and III CORE - All workers, regardless of age or gender, shall be paid a fair, locally representative wage or salary, which shall meet or exceed the Legal Minimum Wage established for the region.
+2.8.1 Levels I, II and III CORE: All workers, regardless of age or gender, shall be paid a fair, locally representative wage or salary, which shall meet or exceed the Legal Minimum Wage established for the region and sector agreement.
 If no Legal Minimum Wage exists, compensation shall at least meet the typical salaries usually paid in that region for the equivalent function or job.

-Guidance: The operation must demonstrate to the Certification Body and its auditors how it achieved its determination that it has met this indicator.
+Guidance: The operation shall demonstrate to the Certification Body and its auditors how it has met this indicator.